 From hands-on classes to gourmet tastings to private chef events, team building activities in San Diego help your group bond over a shared culinary experience.
 No matter their tastes or preferences, colleagues will love spending time together in the kitchen while honing their communication, problem solving and time management skills.
 Five-star instructors are skilled not only in cooking, but in team facilitation, too — helping the whole group come together over a gourmet meal.

 San Diego might be home to numerous world-class restaurants, but like anywhere, nothing beats homemade food.
 If you’d like to treat your team to some seriously delicious bites, why not sign up for some cooking classes in San Diego with one of the city's top chefs?
 There are a wide variety of classes available, including courses that cater to specific diets or explore international cuisines, so you’re sure to find something that the whole team can agree on.

 3. Online Culinary Team Building Activities

 If your team includes some out-of-towners and telecommuters, it's easy to include them in the fun with online team building activities.
 These completely virtual events can be done from anywhere, making them a great option for long-distance colleagues who can't get together in person.
-Learn cooking tips from the best chefs in the world with online cooking classes, nail down your craft cocktail making in online mixology classes or start the morning off right with online coffee classes.
-Tastings are another fun way for remote teams to bond; virtual wine tastings and virtual whiskey tastings put a unique spin on the typical office happy hour.
+Learn cooking tips from the best chefs in the world with online cooking classes, or nail down your craft cocktail making in online mixology classes.
+Tastings are another fun way for remote teams to bond; virtual wine tastings put a unique spin on the typical office happy hour.